A space for reflection, connection, and understanding

 I completed my post-graduate psychotherapy training at Tavistock Relationships, an internationally renowned institution for couple psychotherapy, training and research.

-In addition to working in private practice, I am a visiting clinician at Tavistock Relationships, where I work with individuals and couples.
+In addition to working in private practice, I am a visiting clinician and assessor at Tavistock Relationships, where I work with individuals and couples.
 In addition to my clinical role at Tavistock Relationships, I have worked with parents and families for many years, supporting them with parenting issues and leading research programmes and evidence-based interventions.

 I am registered with the British Association for Counselling and Psychotherapy (MBACP) and adhere to their professional code and ethical guidelines.